 Are you interested in marine environments, finishing your degree requirements, and getting involved in research but don’t really know how?
 The DEEP: Diving into Ecology and Evolution Program offers students these opportunities and more.

-Students will enroll in several courses concurrently, and earn up to 15 upper division elective units towards their degree, that satisfy SFSU requirements for GWAR and GE for Environmental Sustainability.
-You will spend part of the semester at SFSU (main campus and the Estuarine & Ocean Science Center), and part at a field station - 2023 location will be announced soon.
+Students will enroll in several courses concurrently, and earn up to 15 upper division elective units towards their degree, that satisfy SF State requirements for GWAR and GE for Environmental Sustainability.
+You will spend part of the semester at SF State (main campus and the Estuarine & Ocean Science Center), and part at a field station - 2023 location will be the Galapagos!

 Students will not enroll in any other courses during the field semester.
 Students will enroll in Ecology and Evolution of Marine Systems I & II (Biol670/671), as well as a seminar on experimental design and analysis (Biol 315).
 Each student will conduct an independent research project (Biology 699) and develop written and oral presentations.
 Students will also become “scientific divers” and gain certification in small boat operations.
 Unless accommodation is needed, students must have Basic Open Water scuba certification from any nationally recognized certifying agency.
 Students must submit an online application and gain instructor approval to register for the courses.